Bodily Injury Liability Insurance

-If you injure more than one person in an accident for which you are at-fault, this number is the total limit to what your insurer would pay for all injured parties.
-For instance, with a per-accident limit of $50,000, there would only be a total of $50,000 to cover all injuries.
-Keep in mind that your insurer will never pay over the per person limit for a single person’s injuries, regardless of where you set your per accident limit.
+If you injure more than one person in an accident for which you are at fault, this number is the total limit to what your insurer would pay for all injured parties.
+For instance, with a per-accident limit of $50,000, there would only be $50,000 to cover all injuries.
+Remember that your insurer will never pay over the per-person limit for a single person’s injuries, regardless of where you set your per-accident limit.

 What else does bodily injury liability cover?